marcelloraffaele/nginx-otel/README.md

 ## Conclusion
 This post illustrates how to configure the OpenTelemetry Collector to forward traces to Azure Application Insights.
 OpenTelemetry is highly flexible and can be employed to send traces to various Cloud Services.
 As an open-source project, it allows the creation of ad-hoc exporters to expand the catalog of components for different technologies.
 While this version of the collector is open source and not directly supported by the provider, it remains valuable for many use cases.
+Forwarding traces to a cloud service like Azure Application Insights can be incredibly useful for consolidating traces from various locations within our architecture.
+From Application Insights, these traces can be analyzed, providing the opportunity for end-to-end analysis.
+This allows for measuring performance and identifying bottlenecks.